PlatosTwin/bayes_ab/README.md

 - `add_variant_data` - add raw data for a variant as a list of observations (or numpy 1-D array)
-- `add_variant_data_agg` - add aggregated variant data (this can be practical for a larger data set, as the aggregation can be done outside of the package)
+- `add_variant_data_agg` - add aggregated variant data (this can be practical for a larger data set, as the aggregation can be done outside the package)

 Both methods for adding data allow the user to specify a prior distribution (see details in respective docstrings).
 The default priors are non-informative priors and should be sufficient for most use cases, and in particular when the number